 A Study About Remote and Local Liver Surgery

-Efficacy and Safety of MP1000 or MP2000 System in Remote and Local Liver Surgery: A Prospective, Multicenter, Single-blind, Randomized Controlled Trial
+Efficacy and Safety of MP1000 System in Remote and Local Liver Surgery: A Prospective, Multicenter, Single-blind, Randomized Controlled Trial

 1 other identifier